5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 golf-course

-He takes a look at the list of loans and realizes that he’s easily able to make the minimum payments on all of them.
+He looks at the list of loans and realizes that he can easily make the minimum payments on all of them.

 He’s a rich doctor, remember?

-When he makes partner, his income will increase over 30%.
-So instead of using the $50K to pay down debt, he decides to surprise his wife with a trip to Hawaii!
+When he becomes a partner, his income will increase over 30%.
+So, instead of using the $50K to pay down debt, he decides to surprise his wife with a trip to Hawaii!

 Do you see how this “lifestyle creep” can blur our vision?

-On a personal note, I still remember about eight years ago attending a meeting at the Dallas Ritz Carlton.
+On a personal note, I still remember attending a meeting at the Dallas Ritz Carlton about 13 years ago.
 At the time, I had never stepped foot in a high-end hotel/resort.

-For those of you that have stayed at a Ritz Carlton, you know that their customer service is top notch.
+For those of you who have stayed at a Ritz Carlton, you know that their customer service is top-notch.
 I loved it so much that Mrs. Debt-Free calls me a hotel snob.
-Now when traveling, I tend to gravitate towards the customer-service oriented hotels first.
+Now, when traveling, I tend to gravitate towards the customer-service-oriented hotels first.

 This is a perfect example of a former luxury that has become a new necessity.